-In this story from September 1962, the beloved actress shares how her father's courage and strength taught her to rely on God.
+In this story from September 1962, the popular actress shares how her father's courage and strength taught her to rely on God.

 Not long ago my younger son Timothy—he’s 12 now—came in to me with his homework assignment.
 Timmie had to read and try to understand all the stories on the front page of our newspaper.